Sumdorong Chu standoff: Background

+1962: India's Namka Chu defeat

 Since 1962, India had not returned to the site of its major defeat at Namka Chu, an east–west running stream which separates the Thag La ridge to the north and the Hathung La ridge to its south.
 India's efforts to occupy the Thag La ridge was the casus belli for the October 1962 Chinese military attack on India.

+1962-80s: Indian need for defense north of Tawang

 Because there were no other feasible defensive locations north of Tawang, the Indian government had more or less decided that in the event of a new war, they would abandon the Tawang town and prepare for battle at the Se La pass to its south.
 However, after a 1980 review, it was decided by the military strategists that it was important to defend Tawang in a future conflict.
 The army made it clear that the only viable line of defence for Tawang would be along the Hathung La ridge.

+Sumdorong Chu standoff

+1983-84: Indian intelligence survey

 In 1983, an Intelligence Bureau team went to the pasturage of Sumdorong Chu which is north-east of the confluence of the Namka Chu and Nyamjiang Chu.
 The intelligence team stayed through the summer and returned in winter.
 This procedure was followed for two years.
 In 1986, the Indian team found that the Chinese had preceded them and set up semi-permanent structures there and were not willing to budge.

+1986: India's Operation Falcon

 Under the orders of General Sundarji and codenamed Operation Falcon, the Indians undertook an airlift of troops and vehicles to Zemithang from 18 to 20 October 1986.
 Taking up locations on multiple heights, including the Hathung La ridge, Indian troops were able to strategically occupy the high ground near Sumdorong Chu.
 This was followed by more mobilisation by both sides.
 China called for a flag meeting on 15 November.
 The standoff continued until May 1987.
+It was during the Operation Falcon, that India also occupied the area of Pankang Teng Tso (PTSO) and Kyapho (from kya meaning deer and pho meaning cave) in 1986, which were later fortified.